-A brief introduction to what we at libcom.org mean when we refer to the state, or government, and how we think we should relate to it as workers.
+A brief introduction to what we at libcom.org mean when we refer to the state and how we think we should relate to it as workers.

 States come in many shapes and sizes.
 Democracies and dictatorships, those that provide lots of social welfare, those that provide none at all, some that allow for a lot of individual freedom and others that don't.

 But these categories are not set in stone.
 Democracies and dictatorships rise and fall, welfare systems are set up and taken apart while civil liberties can be expanded or eroded.

 However, all states share key features, which essentially define them.